 Students who do not earn a 2.0 GPA for any given semester will be placed on academic probation and will be notified of their academic status at the end of each term.
-A student who remains on academic probation for two consecutive semesters as noted on the official transcript will be suspended for one semester unless the student had a break in attendance for one calendar year or longer.
-Certain programs may establish additional academic progress requirements and impose sanctions for failure to meet those requirements.
+A student who remains an academic probation for two consecutive semesters as noted on the official transcript will be suspended for one semester unless the student had a break in attendance for one calendar year or longer.
+Certain

-Probation students who are seeking a degree, diploma, or certificate, will be required to enroll in and successfully complete a zero-level ACA course.
+Probation students, who are seeking a degree, diploma, or certificate, will be required to enroll in and successfully complete a zero level ACA course.
 A reduced course load is recommended.
+Students may not participate in any athletic events while on academic probation.
 If, upon receipt of grades, a student learns that they are on academic probation, they must schedule an appointment with their advisor/counselor immediately.
 The purpose of this conference is to assist the student in assessing academic problems and exploring ways of improving the student's academic status.
 As long as the student remains on academic probation, their advisor will make recommendations concerning the course load for which the student should register, enrollment in needed developmental courses, or referrals to other college resources.

-Academic Probation Exception 1: Probation students who maintain a cumulative GPA of 3.0 or higher will not be required to enroll in a zero-level ACA course.
+Academic Probation EXCEPTION 1: Probation students who maintain a cumulative GPA of 3.0 or higher will not be required to enroll in a zero level ACA course.
 A reduced course load is recommended.

-Academic Probation Exception 2:

-Probation students who have enrolled in and successfully completed a zero-level ACA course during a previous term will not be required to repeat it.
-Students who are placed on academic probation for subsequent terms will only be permitted to enroll in a maximum of 12 credit hours (12 credit hours for a 16-week term, nine credit hours for a 12-week term, and six credit hours for an eight-week term) during the next term of enrollment.
+Academic Probation EXCEPTION 2: Probation students who have enrolled in and successfully completed a zero level ACA course during a previous term will not be required to repeat it.
+Students who are placed on academic probation for subsequent terms will only be permitted to enroll in a maximum of 12 credit hours (12 credit hours for a 16 week term, 9 credit hours for a 12 week term, and 6 credit hours for an 8 week term) during the next term of enrollment.
 Students can enroll in additional credit hours upon obtaining a 2.0 term GPA during the probation term.
 Students in selective admissions health sciences programs who are placed on academic probation will be subject to the academic standards and progression policies of their respective program.

 A student placed on academic suspension will be suspended from all coursework and all college activities for one term with the exception of enrollment in a zero-level ACA course.
 Academic suspension is posted to the student's official transcript for that term.
-A student may be considered for reentrance after one term of suspension by completing a readmission form and having it approved by the department chairperson/ program director, a counselor, and the vice president of student services.
-A zero-level ACA course will be required during the term of suspension or the term of reentrance curriculum and by the vice president of student services or designee.
+A student may be considered for reentrance after one term of suspension by completing a readmission form and having it approved by the department chairperson/program director, a counselor, and the vice president of student services.
+A zero-level ACA course will be required during the term of suspension or the term of reentrance.

+Academic Suspension EXCEPTION: If a student applies to change curriculum programs after two terms with a GPA below 2.0, the suspension may be extended for one term.
+During this suspension extension term, the student will be required to enroll in and successfully complete a zero-level ACA course.
+This extension of suspension must be approved by the department chairperson/program director of the new curriculum and by the Vice President of Student Services or designee.
 Failure to obtain at least a 2.0 GPA during the subsequent term will result in academic suspension for one term.

-Academic Suspension Exception:

-If a student applies to change curriculum programs after two terms with a GPA below 2.0, the suspension may be extended for one term.
-During this suspension extension term, the student will be required to enroll in and successfully complete a zero-level ACA course.
-This extension of suspension must be approved by the department chairperson/program director of the new